 “Limiting the transit capacity at one of the busiest intersections of the inland waterways system is like building a single runway to serve Chicago’s O’Hare Airport,” said James Randall, co-chairman of the National Committee on Locks and Dam 26.
 By the time the new dam with its single lock is completed, river traffic would be dangerously close to its 86 million-ton-per-year capacity, Randall said.

-The point of view of the water carriers is perhaps best expressed by a recent editorial in the St. Paul Pioneer Press:
+The point of view of the water carriers is perhaps best expressed in an editorial in the St. Paul Pioneer Press:

 “For nearly two years the Sierra Club, the Izaak Walton League and other ecology-minded groups have been in bed with the railroads on this issue.
 The environmentalists claim the Army engineers would open the upper Mississippi to a vastly increased barge traffic, which would do irreparable harm to the riverbanks and to the quality of life in and along the Mississippi.